Small Time Crooks: Box office

-Small Time Crooks opened up on the same day as Dinosaur and Road Trip and was the highest-grossing film directed by Allen at the North American box office between 1989's Crimes and Misdemeanors and 2005's Match Point, with a gross of $17.2 million.
-However, it was also one of the few later Allen films which did less well outside the U.S. and Canada, and its global gross was $29.9 million.
+Small Time Crooks opened up on the same day as Dinosaur and Road Trip and was the highest-grossing film directed by Allen at the North American box office between 1989's Crimes and Misdemeanors and 2005's Match Point, with a gross of $17.2 million; the film became profitable for North American distributor DreamWorks Pictures.
+However, the film was also one of the few later Allen films which did less well outside the U.S. and Canada, and its global gross was $29.9 million.

 Critical response

 On Rotten Tomatoes the film has an approval rating of 66% based on reviews from 100 critics, with an average rating of 6.3/10.
 The website's critical consensus reads, "Woody Allen rises from his recent slump with Small Time Crooks.
 A simple, funny movie, Crooks proves Allen still has the touch that made his name synonymous with off-beat comedy."
 On Metacritic the film has an average score of 69 out of 100, based on reviews from 32 critics, indicating "generally positive reviews".
 Audiences surveyed by CinemaScore gave the film a grade "B" on scale of A to F.

 Stephen Holden of The New York Times wrote: "In this sweet, funny wisp of a movie, Mr. Allen shucks off his fabled angst and returns in spirit to those wide-eyed days of yesteryear, before Chekhov, Kafka and Ingmar Bergman invaded his creative imagination."

 Todd McCarthy of Variety magazine called it a "Breezy, enjoyable romp gratifyingly zigzags in directions that aren't apparent at the outset and features some intriguingly personal subtext for longtime Woody watchers."

 Roger Ebert of the Chicago Sun-Times gave it 3 out of 4, and wrote: "Dumb as they (allegedly) are, the characters in Small Time Crooks are smarter, edgier and more original than the dreary crowd in so many new comedies."